serverlessworkflow/specification/specification.md

 This means that before workflow finishes its execution workflow compensation must be performed.
 Note that in case when the end definition has its `produceEvents` property set, compensation must be performed before producing the specified events and ending workflow execution.
+In the case the end definition has a `continueAs` property defined, compensation must be performed before workflow execution continues as a new workflow invocation.
+In the case where the end definition has both `produceEvents` and `continueAs` compensation is performed first, then the event should be produced, and then the workflow should continue its exection as a new workflow invocation.

 #### Compensation Execution Details